Dubai Desert Tour

 Entertainment doesn't start immediately – you'll arrive around 6 PM and have time for activities before the shows begin at sunset.
 Depending on your package, this might include:

-• Henna painting – Traditional temporary tattoos (hands or feet)
+• Henna painting – Traditional temporary tattoos (hands or feet, takes about 10 min)

 • Falcon photos – Photo opportunity with trained falcons

-For the best photos during these activities, especially at sunset, see our desert photography tips.
+For the best photos during these activities, especially at sunset, see our photography tips guide.

 Best Time for Desert Safari Entertainment